souliss/souliss/README.md

 Load a sketch to Attiny:

-Start Arduino and Load the Arduino as ISP example to an Arduino (any of them) Connect to the Attiny following this scheme:
+•Start Arduino and Load the Arduino as ISP example to an Arduino (any of them) Connect to the Attiny following this scheme:

-​Open Perferences window.
+•Open Perferences window.
 Enter https://raw.githubusercontent.com/damellis/attiny/ide-1.6.x-boards-manager/package_damellis_attiny_index.json into Additional Board Manager URLs field.
 You can add multiple URLs, separating them with commas.
 Note: I've an error if I put the esp and the attiny separated by comma, but you can add the attiny and when its programmed leave only the ESP one.

-Open Boards Manager from Tools > Board menu and install attiny platform (and don't forget to select your Attiny 1mhz Internal Clock board from Tools > Board menu after installation).
+•Open Boards Manager from Tools > Board menu and install attiny platform (and don't forget to select your Attiny 1mhz Internal Clock board from Tools > Board menu after installation).

-Select on Tools Arduino as ISP
+•Select on Tools - Programmer Arduino as ISP

-Load this sketch to the Attiny:
+•Load this sketch to the Attiny:
 Sketch Attiny:  https://github.com/juanpintom/Souliss_ESP_Examples/blob/master/E06_ATTINY_EMONLIB

 The Current Sensor I use is SCT-013-000 and connecto to the PIN A1 of the Attiny using this scheme: